 To experience the best the Puffy Mattress, or any mattress for that matter, can offer, it is essential to allow for the mattress to break in.
 It's not uncommon to experience some initial discomfort during the break-in process.
 We know that this may be inconvenient when all you want is to blissfully sleep on your new Puffy Mattress right away.
 Don't be too hasty to judge your new mattress just after a handful of nights - the feel will improve significantly after your mattress breaks in.

 All new mattresses require a break-in period.
-Ideally you should test a mattress out for at least 30 nights after purchase.
+Ideally, you should test a mattress out for at least 30 nights after purchase.
 Some mattress types can break in faster depending on their materials, design, and quality of foam used.
 Higher density and quality memory foams can take much longer to break in than cheaper materials and traditional innerspring mattresses.

 Innerspring mattresses tend to break in in as little as 2 weeks, but the coils and the "comfort layer" above them can also lose support significantly after the first year of use.
-Latex mattresses will not change in feel much after the first week, but due to its nature, they can develop sagging over time.
+Latex mattresses will not change in feel much after the first week, but due to their nature, they can develop sagging over time.
 Memory Foam mattresses can take upwards of 30 days to break in because of the higher density of the material.
 This density is what allows Puffy to give you that supportive hug without feeling like you're sinking into the mattress.